NoLieNoSean/NoNotes/content/Notes/Category Theory Preliminaries (Presentation).md

 In $\textsf{Set}$, the monomorphisms are precisely the injective functions, and the epimorphisms are precisely the surjective functions.

+Clearly, if a morphism is left/right invertible, it is left right cancellable.
+In particular, an isomorphism is epic and monic.
+The converse is not true, however.
 ### Common Fallacies

 Several things that we take for granted in $\textsf{Set}$ break in general categories:
 #### epic + monic ${\implies}\mathllap{/~~~\,}$ isomorphism

 In $\textsf{Set}$, a function is an isomorphism iff it is both injective and surjective, i.e iff it is both a monomorphism and an epimorphism.
 But in the category defined by $\leq$ on $\mathbb{Z}$, *every* morphism is both a monomorphism and an epimorphism (since there is at most one morphism between any two objects, the defining conditions become vacuously true), while the only isomorphisms are identities.

 #### epic ${\implies}\mathllap{/~~~\,}$ right invertible,     monic ${\implies}\mathllap{/~~~\,}$ left invertible